PLACES OF INTEREST

 Red curtains with event poster advertising dinner and a movie at Franklin Avenue Baptist Church, featuring the film "A Question of Faith" and a ticket price of $18, scheduled for May 1, 2026.

-Franklin Avenue Baptist Church on Lake Forest Blvd. host “Dinner and a Movie” annually to highlight faith-based family activities in the community.
+Franklin Avenue Baptist Church hosts “Dinner and a Movie” annually to highlight faith-based family cinema.

 Children in festive Christmas costumes dancing and jumping in a parade on the street, wearing red and white outfits with Santa hats.